What is parole?

 What happens if I breach parole conditions?

 In Australia, breaching parole means not following the rules set by the parole order.
 This could include things like not reporting on time, not listening to Community Corrections’ reasonable directions, leaving the State without permission, or committing more crimes.
-For minor breaches, such as being late for a parole appointment, A parole officer, appointed by the parole board, has the power to give directions, record the breach, provide warnings, or even impose a curfew of up to 12 hours a day.
+For minor breaches, such as being late for a parole appointment, a parole officer, appointed by the parole board, has the power to give directions, record the breach, provide warnings, or even impose a curfew of up to 12 hours a day.
 They may submit a report to the State Parole Authority (SPA) outlining the breach and their recommendations.

 If someone breaches their parole, the SPA has several options.
 They can choose to take no action, stand the matter over to follow court results or get updated information, issue a formal warning, add more conditions to the parole order, or impose a period of home detention for up to 30 days.
 In more serious cases, the SPA may revoke the parole order, leading to the offender’s arrest and return to custody.
 The specific action depends on the nature of the breach, emphasizing the importance of following parole conditions to successfully complete the parole period in Australia.

 If you feel that you don’t quite understand how the parole officer and parole authorities work or they have done something unfair, contact us today!
 Jameson Law has some of the Australia’s preeminent parole experts.
 We understand the criminal justice system inside and out.
-Contact us today for a free consultation!

 Aboriginal and Torres Strait Islander Australians and Parole

-As the Australian Law Reform Commission has noted, The parole system in Australia presents distinct challenges for Aboriginal and Torres Strait Islander prisoners.
+As the Australian Law Reform Commission has noted, the parole system in Australia presents distinct challenges for Aboriginal and Torres Strait Islander prisoners.
 Many eligible Indigenous individuals hesitate to apply for parole due to concerns about low approval rates and potential increased prison time on revocation.
 This leads to a disproportionate number serving their entire head sentences without parole, impacting correctional facilities and hindering effective reintegration into the community.
 Addressing these barriers is essential for equitable access to parole and supporting successful transitions for Indigenous Australians from prison to community life.

 Travel while on Parole